Monday, March 27, 2017

 Natalie Portman as Nina.

-The lead part in Swan Lake requires the physical and mental ability to express not only the innocence and grace of the white swan, but also the sensual seduction and unscrupulous cunning of the black swan.
-The role of white swan fits Nina like a glove, but Lilly seems the perfect personification of the black swan.
-Pushing herself to outshine Lilly, Nina has to explore the dark side of her own soul in order to incorporate the black swan.
-In turn, Lilly uses her feminine, sassy charm to gain favor with the artistic director.
-During their fierce artistic and psychological duel, the two ballerinas get entangled in a dangerous web of intrigue, in which ambition, jealousy, betrayal and a ruthless drive for perfection push Nina to the brink of madness.
+The lead part in Swan Lake requires the physical, dance technical, artistic, mental and emotional abilities to express not only the innocence and grace of the White Swan, but also the sensual seduction and unscrupulous cunning of the Black Swan.
+The role of the White Swan fits Nina like a glove, but her polar opposite Lilly seems the perfect personification of the Black Swan.
+Pushing herself to outshine Lilly, Nina has to explore the dark side of her own soul in order to embody the Black Swan.
+In turn, Lilly uses her feminine, sassy charm to curry favor with the artistic director.
+During their fierce artistic and psychological duel, the two ballerinas get entangled in a dangerous web of intrigue, in which ambition, jealousy, betrayal and a ruthless drive for perfection push Nina to the brink of madness, leading to a surprising finale that gives the film new meaning...

 Reality or fiction?

-Mirroring brilliant dance films in which on- and offstage action intermingle, such as The Red Shoes (1948) by Michael Powell and Emeric Pressburger, and Carmen (1983) by Carlos Saura, the lines between fiction and reality are blurred in Black SwanThis results in a fascinating, genre-transcending film that balances between a psychological drama, an erotic thriller and a postmodern fairy tale with horror elements.
-The story is skilfully edited in such a way that the viewer still has some grip of what's going on while the plot of Swan Lake develops parallel to Nina's confusing exploration of her own identity.
+Following in the footsteps (pun intented) of brilliant dance films in which on- and offstage action intermingle, such as The Red Shoes (1948) by the English duo Michael Powell and Emeric Pressburger, and Carmen (1983) by the Spanish director Carlos Saura, the lines between reality and fiction are blurred in Black SwanThis results in a compelling, genre-transcending film that balances between an artistic dance movie, a psychological coming-of-age-drama, an erotic thriller and a postmodern fairy tale with horror elements.
+The film is skilfully edited (by Andrew Weisblum), in such a way that the viewer can keep track of (but still wonders) what's going on, without revealing too much too soon, while the story of the Swan Lake ballet gradually unfolds parallel to Nina's confusing (on- and offstage) exploration of her own feelings and identity, which mirrors narrative techniques in The Red Shoes and Carmen

+Lots of mirrors and reflections are shown in Black Swan, because at its core this is a film about the self-reflexive search of a girl for her own identity as she's becoming a woman and full blown ballerina.
 Nina wants to break free from her domineering mother, and stand on her own two feet.
 But while desperately trying to (re)discover herself, Nina is also afraid to lose herself.
-Still, she finds the courage to delve into deep, dark passions that go far beyond her own artistic ambitions and touch the essence of human desire.
-Thus, the erotic dimensions of the intelligent, layered screenplay unfold in the dance scenes and in the scenes that show the budding sexuality of the shy, introverted and prudish Nina.
+Still, she finds the courage to delve into deep, dark passions that go far beyond her own artistic ambitions and touch the essence of human desires.
+Thus, the erotic dimensions of the intelligent, layered screenplay emerge in the dance scenes and in other scenes that show Nina's budding sexuality while she tries to overcome her prudish shyness.

 Mila Kunis as Lilly.